krzhu/krzhu.github.io/_pages/cv.md

 ## Keren Zhu
 {: .text-center}
-Ph.D.
-Student,  Department of Electrical and Computer Engineering {: .text-center}
+Postdoctoral Researcher,  Department of Electrical and Computer Engineering {: .text-center}
 University of Texas at Austin,  Austin, TX 78712
 {: .text-center}